joe-irving/defundclimatechaos/_banks/hsbc.md

     ## Can you triple your impact and share this with 3 people?
   share:
     whatsapp: 'Turns out my bank is lending billions of dollars a year to fossil fuel companies.
 Yours probably does too:'
     email:
       subject: Climate criminal banks
       body: 'Hi there.
 It turns out that my bank is lending billions of dollars a year to fossil fuel companies.
 Yours probably does too: {{ share_url }}'
     tweet: Some tweet text
-  thank_you: |-
-    # Thanks for commenting!

-    ## Can you triple your impact and share this with 3 people?
 - impact: Call in the big guns
   heading: Email the Bank of England
   time: 7